 When should I get tested?

-The CDC is now recommending that anyone with coronavirus-like symptoms get tested.
+The CDC is now recommending that anyone with coronavirus-like symptoms or have been in contact with someone exposed to COVID-19 to get tested.
 Doctors may recommend for or against testing based on your exposure risk.

 Is it possible that I could have COVID-19 and not know it?